 Liability and Child Bicycle Accidents: Navigating Legal Issues

 If your child is involved in a bike accident someone else caused, you have the right to pursue compensation against the responsible party.
 A child bicycle accident lawyer can explain your rights for seeking compensation and the potential pitfalls that could arise after an accident.
+It’s also worth understanding the 100 deadly days of summer, a period when child bicycle injuries spike significantly due to increased outdoor activity.

 Your attorney can build a case against the driver, possibly citing negligence or distraction on their part, and seek a settlement from their insurance company to cover your child’s medical care.
+Families should also be aware of how personal injury claims involving pre-existing injuries can affect their case outcome.
+Speaking with an experienced bicycle accident lawyer can help families understand their legal options and protect their child’s rights.

 Contact Stewart Law Offices for a Free Consultation